 However, if you want to hear your guitar as clearly as possible, you'll need to find the right equipment.
 A quality guitar amp can help your music sounds as good as possible.

 The “classic” option, the tube amp, is known for its warm sound and ability to provide natural distortion.
 Tube amps have a great deal of power, too, which allows them to sound louder than other amps.
 On the downside, tube amps can be very heavy, and the interior tubes don’t last forever.
 You will probably have to replace them during the life of the amp.

-A solid-state amps is typically more compact and lightweight than a tube amp, but you cannot get the same warm, classic sound from it.
+A solid-state amp is typically more compact and lightweight than a tube amp, but you cannot get the same warm, classic sound from it.
 The sound from a solid-state amp is very clean, though you can buy models that offer more distortion.
 Instead of tubes, solid-state amps have transistors in their preamp and power sections.
 As such, they hold up well to regular use and require few repairs.
 Touring musicians often appreciate the reliability and durability of solid-state amps.

 A hybrid amp draws upon the best features of the other amp types.
 It uses tubes in the preamp section and solid-state transistors in the power section.
 As a result, with a hybrid amp, you can achieve the classic tube amp sound while enjoying the durability and reliability of a solid-state amp.

 An acoustic guitar amp creates a clean, full-range sound for your guitar.
-It minimizes distortion and often has onboard input for a vocal microphone.
+It minimises distortion and often has onboard input for a vocal microphone.
 For this reason, an acoustic amp is great for solo and small-group performances.